-The ‘power of attorney revocation form’ is a legal document that lets a person put an end to an earlier delegated power.
+The power of attorney revocation form is a document that lets a person put an end to an earlier delegated power.
 Once signed, this form straight away terminates the rights and responsibilities which were handed to a third party in the original power of attorney document.
+Technically;

-The power acts to reverse an earlier decision which was made with regards to delegating some duties and responsibilities.
+The power acts to reverse an earlier decision that was made with regard to delegating some duties and responsibilities.
 A form is filled which expressly puts an end to an earlier agreement or delegation of power.
 This form is signed in the presence of some witnesses and preferably before a notary public.

 Several copies are then made and handed to the signatories to the previous agreement.
 This is to notify the parties of the change of heart and of the new intent.
 The previous agreement ceases to take effect the moment the revocation is signed and dated.